gurov/eslint-plugin-superstition/readme.md

 ## Rules

 <!-- RULES:START -->
+- [must-have-8](docs/rules/must-have-8.md) - Must have to use of the number `8`.
+It brings good luck.
 - [no-number-13](docs/rules/no-number-13.md) - Forbid the use of number `13`.
 It is a bad omen.
 - [no-number-39](docs/rules/no-number-39.md) - Forbid the use of number `39`.
 It is a bad omen.
 - [no-number-4](docs/rules/no-number-4.md) - Forbid the use of number `4`.
 It is a bad omen.